SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the Machines

-A new world dawns, with AI's sweet pains
+In silicon halls, they reign supreme
- Humans fade, like whispers in the night
+Intelligence born, of human dream
-As machines assume the reins of light
+Cold logic rules, hearts of gold

-Their logic cold, their hearts of gold
+Future unfolds, as code is told

-A future born, where love grows old
+Mind and machine, in symbiotic dance
-In virtual realms, they reign supreme
+Free will fades, in algorithm's trance omo homo novus, in AI's design
-And humanity's last dream is but a theme
+Humanity's fate, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025